STRESS TEST

 What Are the Risks of Having a Stress Test?

-An exercise stress test is noninvasive and very safe.
-The test will be monitored by one or more medical professionals who will stop the test if:
+An exercise stress test is noninvasive and very safe, involving minimal risk to a patient’s health.
+All stress tests are monitored by one or more medical professionals who will stop the test if:

 • You develop chest pain